-All Parent and Community Governors are unpaid volunteers, with the Headteacher and Staff Governor giving up their time to attend the LGB meetings.
+All Parent and Community Governors are unpaid volunteers, with the Headteacher and Staff Governor giving up their time to attend the SSC meetings.
 We appreciate their contributions and thank them for giving their time and expertise to the improvement of school standards and assisting us to give all the children the best possible primary school experience.

 If you wish to contact the Local Governing Body please do so via the school office.

 Charlie Bell - Vice Chair of Governors

 Term of Office: December 2019 to December 2023